Query Fragments

 QueryFragments are compile time checked against the provided GraphQL schema.

-QueryFragment into a field that was expecting an
+You cannot nest a Film QueryFragment into a field that was expecting an

-must be a Vec
+must be a Vec.

 Making a Query with QueryFragments